Thermal Insulation Coatings

 The second part of making a true insulation coating based on “reflectivity” was to identify the different types of radiation waves, and then find the particular ceramics in size and crystalline structure that could match up with the vibration of the waves to block the wave effectively from heating the roof or surface it covered.
 After researching an excess of 4000 ceramic compounds over a 33-year period, 12 compounds were found to work effectively because they matched the radiation vibration to block it or resist the heat load due to low density.

 These were chosen to blend into the unique resin matrix for the insulation effect.
-Four specific ceramic compounds were chosen to catch and block the three main radiation waves from the sun (UV, Sunlight or short wave and IR – Infrared or Long wave).
+Four specific ceramic compounds were chosen to catch and insulation the three main radiation waves from the sun (UV, Sunlight or short wave and IR – Infrared or Long wave).
 Once these particular compounds were in place to block the heat waves, the coating was assembled that could provide a blocking of heat on the surface of roofing or walls to provide long term insulation effectiveness.

-It was important in this selection of components to make certain that the compounds could provide a block to the radiation wave even though the surface of the coating had become dirty and tarnished.
+It was important in this selection of components to make certain that the compounds could provide a insulation to the radiation wave even though the surface of the coating had become dirty and tarnished.
 In other words, the insulation effect would not be affected by the surface of the coating becoming dirty and having reduced whiteness.

-The ceramic compounds would continue to block the vibration of the radiation waves regardless of the weathering effect on the surface.
+The ceramic compounds would continue to insulation the vibration of the radiation waves regardless of the weathering effect on the surface.
 At the same time, the chosen ceramic compounds also had such a low density factor that the physical loading of heat into the compound could not occur.
 There must be a certain density to a material to allow the heat to absorb and be held before it can be transferred or conducted.
 The less density in a material, the less amount of heat can be absorbed and transferred.

-This was a breakthrough in developing a reflective coating to give options for blocking “heat load” for roofing and walls.
+This was a breakthrough in developing a reflective coating to give options for reducing “heat load” for roofing and walls.
 At this point, it is realized that all the attention to a “reflectivity number and simple emissivity number” does not directly relate to “heat load”.
 If it did, the white car hood mentioned above would never become hot, yet it is very hot and will burn your hand.
-To block the heat vibration of a wave and to have a low density to resist absorption of the heat made the perfect roofing and wall coating that could last for 20 years (proven) and continue to insulate over that time period.
+To insulation the heat vibration of a wave and to have a low density to resist absorption of the heat made the perfect roofing and wall coating that could last for 20 years (proven) and continue to insulate over that time period.
 At the same time, a blended resin system provided a water barrier film, a “0” flame spread, a mould/mildew barrier and a tested and proven sound barrier from the same coating film of 250 microns (10 mils).

 The sound barrier achieved by the same ceramics had such a low density that did not allow for the radiation heat to load, and sound waves could not make these compounds vibrate which diminished the continuation of sound through walls.
-This coating has been used by major companies to coat the interior ceilings and walls to help hold heat in during winter months while helping to block heat that loaded on the exterior uncoated side from conducting to the interior.
+This coating has been used by major companies to coat the interior ceilings and walls to help hold heat in during winter months while helping to insulation heat that loaded on the exterior uncoated side from conducting to the interior.

 Understand that “facing the heat source is the most effective” way to use the coating, but because the combination of resins that seal a wall also helps in controlling moisture load into the wall to keep the wall dry which helps in any insulation concept.
 This was used in cases where the exterior could not be coated and the customer wanted the walls and ceiling “sealed” effectively to help with the moisture load and air flow causing loss of heat.
-The Energy Specialist for the Department of Energy in Florida did three separate tests in three different parts of the US to observe the performance of this coating in blocking heat gain.
+The Energy Specialist for the Florida Energy Office did three separate tests in three different parts of the US to observe the performance of this coating in reducing heat gain.
 After the third test result, the official stated that “this was one of the most effective insulation coatings he had tested and was well deserving of the Energy Star Award it had received”.

-The calculations from the DOE representative stated that this coating would give a 2-year return on investment (R.O.I.) when applied over conditioned facilities which had the standard insulation materials in place.
+The calculations from the FEO representative stated that this coating would give a 2-year return on investment (R.O.I.) when applied over conditioned facilities which had the standard insulation materials in place.
 This coating was again tested by the combination of the Sony Corporation working with the government of Japan and found that the Return On Investment after coating 43,000 sq.m (464,000 sq.ft.) of roofing which already had rock wool installed had a 1.1 year payback on the cost of applying this coating.
 This coating has passed the CRRC (Cool Roof Rating Council) testing and showed very little loss in performance over a three-year period when retesting was performed to find the continued effectiveness.

-This validates the testing from Japan where an architectural company went back to several roofs, coated up to 10 years prior with this coating to check again the heat blocking performance of this coating.
+This validates the testing from Japan where an architectural company went back to several roofs, coated up to 10 years prior with this coating to check again the heat insulation performance of this coating.
 They found and substantiated that even though the coating was dirty, as expected, there was no loss of performance on the surface temperature, nor the underside readings under the roof and the temperature readings inside the buildings one meter off the floor.
 The idea of reflectivity and emissivity of a coating is important but often times misunderstood and misstated.

 Emittance is the amount of heat released off the surface of the coating back to the atmosphere which reduces the amount of heat available for transfer through the substrate.
 Emissivity is based on a black box (1.0) which the emissivity equals the absorption of the heat onto the surface.
 To have a high emissivity is the best as presented by the CRRC and Energy Star verifications for coatings under the testing criteria.
 For a company to argue that a high reflectivity and emissivity is the only points needed to prove effectiveness is to show their failure to understand the basics of heat terminology.
 The coating highlighted in this discussion was tested for a high reflectivity and high emissivity.